iblech/lets-play-agda/Padova2025/Explorations/Forcing/Cohen.lagda.md

 open import Padova2025.ProvingBasics.Connectives.Existential
 ```

+This module is parametrized by a set `X` which we assume to be inhabited by at
+least one element `x₀`.
 The purpose of this module is to provide suitable definitions so that
 we can explore a forcing extension of the base universe in which a
 *generic infinite sequence of elements of `X`* exists, i.e. a *generic